The Lady of the Jewel Box

 - Spelman College Museum of Fine Art, Atlanta

-She has worked as a visiting professor at Northwestern University and and the University of Delaware and as a lecturer at Howard University and the Institute for Policy Studies in Washington, DC.
-She has also given lectures at Yale University, the National Film Board of Canada, the Museum of Modern Art (NYC), the Walker Art Center in Minneapolis, the Flaherty Film Seminar, Harvard University, and the National Black Arts Festival.
-She currently heads up her own DC-based production company, Eye of the Storm Productions.
-(09/09)
+Michelle Parkerson has served on the faculties of Northwestern University, the University of Delaware, Howard University and Temple University.
+She has also lectured at Yale University, the National Film Board of Canada, the Museum of Modern Art (NYC), the Walker Art Center in Minneapolis, the Flaherty Film Seminar, Harvard University, and the Institute for Policy Studies in Washington DC.
+She currently serves on the Advisory Committee of the DC Mayor's Office of LGBTQI Affairs.
+(7/19)